 In this article we are going to explain the proper way to use a safety razor and show you where to find some of the best safety razors that are made today.

 Safety razors have regained popularity so it is no surprise you found this article.
-It seems to be a common trend these days, consumers reverting back to simpler more natural products as many of the newer products created over the last 50 years cause so many problems.
+It seems to be a common trend these days.
+Consumers reverting back to simpler more natural products as many of the newer products created over the last 50 years cause so many problems.
 Razors are no exemption!

-Safety razor some with 3 parts:
+The best double edge safety razor some with 3 parts: